milvus-io/bootcamp/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the issue is.

 **To Reproduce**
+- Which solution are you running?
+Please post the link.
-Steps to reproduce the behavior(Docker or Source code):
+- Steps to reproduce the behavior(Docker or Source code):
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'